acidburn0zzz/orgs-docs/getting-started.md

 # Getting Started

-npm Organizations are a great way to [manage access to packages], particularly if you are collaborating 3 or more people.
+npm Organizations are a great way to [manage access to packages], particularly if you are collaborating with 3 or more people.
 This page will teach you how to navigate the web interface to create an npm Organization.

 <hr/>